 As we eagerly await the 100th issue of Rouleur, we're counting down our top ten features ever published in the magazine.
-In 5th place it's 'The extraordinary world of Richard Carapaz' by Matt Rendell from issue 20.3.
+In 5th place it's 'The extraordinary world of Richard Carapaz of the INEOS Grenadiers' by Matt Rendell from issue 20.3.

 After primary school at La Playa, aged 11, Richard started secondary school at El Playón de San Francisco, on the dividing line between the border provinces of Carchi and Sucumbíos, nine kilometres along the unmade road.
 At first he took an old 4x4 that served as a school bus, making several trips to make sure all the Playa kids got there.
 Then, aged fourteen, he found a bike in a shipment of junk his father had picked up.